All Episodes

 Part ownership of your fantasy football.

-Well that's that is very nice.
+Well, that is very nice.

 Yes.

-Let me ask you how your fantasy league worked, because you know something, Evan.
+Let me ask you how your fantasy league worked, because you know something, Evan?

 I was among the first in the country to do fantasy football back in the late 70s.

-That's just pencil and paper, right?
+That's with pencil and paper, right?

-Pencil, you use pencil and paper, like they uh Yeah, that well, I used an IBM typewriter.
+Yeah, well, I used an IBM typewriter.

 They just traded for Kenny Stabler.

-Everybody's saying a stabler's arm was shot.
+Everybody's saying Stabler's arm was shot.

-But we started fantasy football, there were five of us.
+But we started fantasy football.

 And it was the most fun.

-I absolutely door day.
+I absolutely adored that.

-We had a big draft in August, after the last cuts have been made, and we did it at a bar.
+We had a big draft in August after the last cuts had been made.

 We didn't do defense.

-Uh I've heard George Rogers of the Saints was on my team.
+I remember George Rogers of the Saints was on my team.

 That's how we had to do it.

-That's how we had to find out about injuries, but now all this stuff is all over the internet.
+But now all this stuff is all over the internet.

-I wish I had kept some of these um newsletters that I typed up after every week's action in the paper football league.
+I wish I had kept some of these newsletters that I typed up after every week's action in the paper football league.

-So how many guys are in your league and how does your league work?
+So how many guys are in your league, and how does your league work?

-Uh there's 12 people in our league, and I uh it's called you get one quarterback, three wide receivers, there's a position where you can play uh now do you have you have these players for the whole season, or do you activate them from a pool of players each week?
+Now, do you have you have these players for the whole season, or do you activate them from a pool of players each week?

-You uh actually had our draft on last Wednesday.
+Actually, we had our draft last Wednesday.

 You draft the players each year.

-And then you keep them for a year and you can pick up people and drop them.
+And then you keep them for a year, and you can pick up people and drop them.

 Can you trade?